- COM 442 D01, 10275, T/H 9:30 – 10:45, Merion Hall 174

 - SJU email and a Google account

-Grades are determined on the basis of a Story of Learning, presented in the form of a GoogleDoc, which incorporates statements about your learning, links to work completed throughout the course, important moments of reflection about the course, and social media tweeted, grammed, blogged, or other media that you have sent out in to the internets throughout the semester.
+Grades in Digital Storytelling are determined on the basis of a Story of Learning, presented in a GoogleDoc, which incorporates statements about a student’s learning, links to work completed throughout the course, weekly reflections about the course, and in-depth discussions of their work and performance in terms of the course objectives.
 Students will present their Story of Learning at the midterm and at the end of the semester.
 In each case, each student will assess their own performance according to a predetermined grading criteria using their own work as evidence to justify a possible grade.
 At the midterm, we will meet in individual conferences to discuss your self-assessment and make plans for the rest of the semester.